alrenU/study-notes/InternetProgramming/Docker/Docker.md

 + **Docker Compose**: It is a tool for defining and running multi-container Docker applications using a simple YAML file.
 + **Docker Content Trust**: It is a security feature that ensures the integrity and authenticity of Docker images by enabling digital signing and verification of images before they are pulled or pushed to Docker registries.
 + **CVE (Common Vulnerabilities and Exposures)**: Refers to a publicly disclosed security vulnerability in software that could affect Docker images or containers.
++ Docker uses WSL on windows as an underlying Linux.
++ **Docker Desktop `settings.json`**: Configuration file that contains various settings and preferences for Docker Desktop.
++ **Docker Desktop Resource Saver Mode**: Reduces CPU and memory usage by automatically stopping the Docker Desktop Linux VM when no containers are running for a while.
+Commands that cause an exit from Resource Saver take a little longer to execute (about 3 to 10 seconds) as Docker Desktop restarts the Linux VM.
++ **Docker Objects**: Images, containers, networks, volumes, plugins, etc.
++ Docker is written in *GoLang*.
++ **Namespaces**: Docker uses Linux namespaces to create isolated workspaces for containers.
+When a container runs, Docker sets up a set of namespaces that virtualize and isolate system resources, ensuring each container operates in its own separate environment.
++ **Docker Engine**: It is the core component of Docker that enables containerization.
+It’s a client-server application with three main parts:
+  1. **Docker Daemon (`dockerd`)**: The background service responsible for managing Docker containers by listening Docker API requests.
+It manages Docker objects.
+  2. **Docker CLI (Client)**: The command-line tool (`docker`) used to interact with Docker Daemon.
+It allows users to run commands to build, run, and manage containers.
+It communicates with deamon using a REST API, over UNIX sockets or a network interface.
+Another Docker client is *Docker Compose*.
+  3. **Docker API**: The API that allows applications and services to interact with Docker Daemon programmatically.

++ **Port Mapping (Port Forwarding)**: Directs network traffic from one port to another to enable external access to private network resources.
+It works by:
+  - Using a private network with devices having private IP addresses.
+  - Configuring a router/firewall to connect the private network to the public internet.
+  - (Port Mapping) Setting up the router to forward requests from a public port to an internal port.
+  - Allowing external requests to reach the correct device through the mapped port.

++ **Docker Image**: A static, read-only blueprint that includes code, runtime, libraries, and dependencies to run an application.
+Created using a `Dockerfile`.
+It consists of stacked layers representing changes or additions.
+Each instruction in a `Dockerfile` creates a layer in the image.
+Reuses common layers to reduce redundancy and save storage.
+Docker caches the layers to speed up builds.
+A Docker image can include the followings:
+  - **Base Operating Systems**
+  - **System Libraries and Dependencies**
+  - **Application Code**: The actual code or binaries.
+  - **Configuration Files**
+  - **Runtime Environments**: Interpreters, compilers, or specific runtime environments.
+  - **Metadata**: Environment variables, default commands, and exposed ports.
+  - **Scripts**
+  - **Filesystem Layers**: Directories, files, and the overall filesystem layout.
+  - **Volumes**
+  - **Networking Configurations**

++ **Tag**: A label for identifying and differentiating Docker images, often indicating versions or variants (e.g., `myimage:latest`).
++ **Container**: A runnable instance of an image, isolated from other containers and the host machine.
+It can connect to networks, attach storage, and create new images based on its state, using the host machine’s network connection for external access.

 + **Docker Desktop Integrated Terminal**
   - Using the integrated terminal in Docker Desktop containers (*Exec* tab) is same as running one of the following commands:
     + `docker exec -it <container-id> /bin/sh`